 Therapy provided

-- Lighting and contrast options [use of different types of light and contrasting colors to enhance functional vision].
+- Lighting and contrast options (use of different types of light and contrasting colors to enhance functional vision).

 - Organization and labeling of clothing and other household items.

-- Adaptive devices, such as magnifiers, telescopes, microscopes, Closed Circuit Television (CCTV), and assistive-computer technology help people read, sew and work on hobbies, shop, walk with greater confidence, communicate and stay connected with others.
+- Assistive computer technology to help you read, sew and work on hobbies, shop, walk with greater confidence, communicate and stay connected with others.